grasmash/drupal-achievements/README.txt

    achievements (and some are provided with the module), or you can override them on a per-achievement basis.

- * Achievements can be grouped into categories and tabbed with jQuery UI.

- * An adminterface allows you to manually grant or remove achievements.
-If the user is offline, unlocked achievements will display the next time the user visits the site.

  * Achievement unlocks fade-in and out at the window's bottom right corner.

  * Your code decides whether achievements are retroactively applied or not.